Here are some fun stories and thoughts about what’s been happening in our lives this past month. Enjoy!

 What did we do instead?

-I am so excited about how much stuff I was able to discard or pass on.
+I was excited about how much stuff I was able to discard or pass on.
 Three large plastic boxes of clothes, put aside for the kids to grow into, got reduced to a few bulky winter jackets.

-I loved the new Yumbox school lunch boxes I got for the kids via Little Bento World.
+I loved the new Yumbox school lunch boxes I got for the kids.